Written By: Chloe Wilson BSc(Hons) Physiotherapy

 There are lots of treatment options for foot tendonitis including ice, exercises and orthotics.
 You can find out more about how to treat a tendonitis bump on the side of the foot in the Foot Tendonitis section.

-Another possible cause of a painful lump on the side of the foot is a fracture or break in one of the bones.
-The most common fractures to cause side foot bumps are:
+Another possible cause of a painful lump on the side of the foot is a fifth metatarsal fracture, a break in the long bone on the outer side of the foot.

 Treatment for foot fractures will vary depending on the type, severity and location of the fracture but will usually include a combination of PRICE (protect, rest, ice, compression & elevation), medication and exercises.
 Surgery is only needed if there is significant pain, deformity or displacement of the bone.